 Easy to Care For

-If you don’t have the best track record with keeping house plants alive, it is best to go for a low-maintenance cactus.
+If you don’t have the best track record of keeping house plants alive, it is best to go for a low-maintenance cactus.
 These look fantastic in the home and come in a variety of spiky styles.
 They take very little watering, as you can simply mist them every 10 days or so.
 They can be easily bought in garden centres or online and their popularity means that you can choose from a large range.

 If you’re looking for that perfect house-plant aesthetic for your home, think succulents.
 They have surged in popularity over the last year and don’t seem to be going away any time soon.
-Place succulents in a bright place and water them until the soil is completely wet, then leaving it to completely dry out again before watering again.
+Place succulents in a bright place and water them until the soil is completely wet, then leave it to completely dry out again before watering again.
 Don’t over-water, as that will kill the plant.

 There are numerous plants you could buy for your home that will purify the air and make for a nicer living environment.
 A popular choice is the spider plant, which removes formaldehyde and xylene from the air and is extremely easy to keep alive and grow.
 It needs bright, indirect sunlight to flourish.
 Another firm favourite is the Aloe Vera plant, which is easily recognisable and comes with a variety of benefits.
 Not only is this easy-to-care-for plant going to benefit your air quality, but the liquid from its leaves contains lots of vitamins and amino acids that help wounds and are anti-inflammatory.